 This pose is very effective for people who have to sit for long hours throughout the day.
 It helps open up the thighs and maintains a healthy lower body.

 This pose is effective in improving circulation in the body.
 It induces balance and stability.

 - Warrior Pose II (Virabhadrasana II)

-It is a slight alteration of the Warrior Pose 1 and this pose also helps in opening up hips and chest, increase circulation and improve respiration.
+It is a slight alteration of the Warrior Pose 1 and this pose also helps in opening up hips and chest, increasing circulation, and improving respiration.